US jobless claims at lowest in more than two years

 LONDON: Oil prices slipped under $91 in thin trading volumes on Thursday ahead of the release of the latest weekly US oil inventory data, expected to show a drawdown in crude stocks for the fourth consecutive week.
 US crude for February delivery fell 57 cents to $90.55 a barrel by 1415 GMT.
 ICE Brent crude shed 41 cents to $93.73

 Oil prices brushed off a positive reading of new US jobless claims, which fell to their lowest levels in two years, suggesting the labour market could be regaining strength.
 Prices have traded range-bound near $91 a barrel after touching 26-month highs of $91.88 a barrel at the start of the week, but weakened during the penultimate trading session of 2010.
+“The market environment is still very solid but you will see a bit of taking off risk before year end,” Barclays analyst Amrita Sen said.

 Investors awaited the latest US Energy Information Administration’s weekly data due at 1600 GMT, with analysts forecasting a 2.6 million barrel drawdown in crude inventories, potentially marking the fourth straight weekly fall.